Neapolitan Republic (1647–1648): History

 From its inception, the Neapolitan Republic faced formidable challenges.
-Spanish forces held the strategic castles overlooking the city, while loyalist city and the nobility dominated the provinces from their base in Aversa, thereby controlling Naples' crucial supply lines.
+Spanish forces held the strategic castles overlooking the city, while loyalist cities and the nobility dominated the provinces from their base in Aversa, thereby controlling Naples' crucial supply lines.
 Although the Duke of Guise managed to capture Aversa in early 1648, this victory did little to improve the Republic's strategic position or secure its supply lines.
-Meanwhile, Philip IV's forces, commanded again by John of Austria and later the Count of Oñate, pursued a strategy combining military containment with the deployment of spies and agents within Naples to exploit internal divisions and encourage defections among the rebels.
+Meanwhile, Philip IV's forces, commanded first by John of Austria and later the Count of Oñate, pursued a strategy that combined military containment with the use of spies and agents within Naples to exploit internal divisions and encourage defections among the rebels.

 On April 5, 1648, the Duke of Guise, reportedly betrayed by counsellors in the pay of Philip IV, attempted a military sortie.
 The attempt failed, leading to Guise's capture and the swift collapse of the city's remaining defenses; Spanish forces re-entered Naples, effectively ending the Republic.
 Gennaro Annese, the former rebel leader, was subsequently arrested and executed on June 20, 1648, in Naples' Piazza del Mercato.

-On June 4, 1648, a French fleet of approximately 40 ships hoping to reignite the rebellion appeared, but the exhausted Neapolitan populace did not rise against the restored Spanish control.
-An attempted French landing on the nearby island of Procida was repulsed by Spanish forces which forced the fleet to withdraw.
-A second, more powerful French fleet, commanded by Thomas of Savoy, arrived in the Gulf of Naples on August 4, 1648.
+On June 4, 1648, a French fleet of approximately 40 ships appeared in an attempt to reignite the rebellion, but the exhausted Neapolitan populace did not rise against the restored Spanish control.
+An attempted French landing on the nearby island of Procida was repulsed by Spanish forces, forcing the fleet to withdraw.
+A second, larger French fleet, commanded by Thomas of Savoy, arrived in the Gulf of Naples on August 4, 1648.
 This expedition succeeded in capturing Procida.
 However, after Spanish naval forces repelled French actions near Ischia, Pozzuoli, and Salerno, the fleet abandoned hope of taking Naples and departed.

-On June 3, 1649, further riots broke out in Naples, but they were quickly suppressed by Spanish authorities, aided by the population's general weariness with conflict.
+On June 3, 1649, further riots broke out in Naples, but they were quickly suppressed by the Spanish authorities, aided by the population's general weariness with conflict.